Ezra Seaman: Protectionist thought

 Again his 1846 edition of Essays On the Progress of Nation he says:

 "It is in accordance with the policy of the FREE TRADE PARTY (Democratic Party), to manufacture nothing for ourselves because they can manufacture in England and France cheaper than we can."
 In regards to the free trade tariff legislation of 1833, Seaman stated that it put the US in an unbridled competition with a plethora of foreign commodities that supplanted domestic goods causing for Americans to be idle.
 They were driven to engage in agriculture.
 Free trade had ruined the division and diversity of employments that protectionism gave the country.

-Lastly, Seaman gave his thoughts on the dismal situation in the South by talking about Virginia in his 1846 edition of Essays on the PRogress of NationsSeaman thought that the State of Virginia could become a commercial center for the American South.
+Lastly, Seaman gave his thoughts on the dismal situation in the South by talking about Virginia in his 1846 edition of Essays on the Progress of Nations.
+Seaman thought that the State of Virginia could become a commercial center for the American South.
 This was due to its good climate, agricultural lands, soil, mines and minerals.
 The Chesapeake Bay and the rivers of Virginia had been hardly developed.
 Virginia was bigger than Holland and England, and had iron, coal, and outstanding water powers via her rivers.
 She had an advantage that many states in the union did not have, and she had more resources than England.
 She also had amazing potential to be a mining and manufacturing state and she could have excelled in commerce; however, Virginia's lack of protectionism and the practice of slavery prevented the state from fulfilling her potential.